Disorder Characterized By Social Communication Difficulty

 - Limited and repeated patterns of behavior, interests or activities

-At Penn State Children’s Hospital, our experts are here to help.
+At Penn State Health Children’s Hospital, our experts are here to help.
 Children with severe ASD may be diagnosed as early as 12 to 18 months old, while children with milder ASD might not show significant symptoms until their early teen years – typically middle school age.

 There is not a clear-cut reason for why ASD occurs in children.
 Research is ongoing, but scientists agree that both genetics and environment play a role.
 All expert medical and government groups state that there is no scientific data to link childhood vaccines and ASD.